-If we reflect on the Botanical Gardens that surround us at this ceremony today, we can learn from the marvellous combination of art and science they represent in Victoria - in Australia.
+If we reflect on the Botanical Gardens that surround us, we can learn from the marvellous combination of art and science they represent in Victoria - in Australia.

 We can see the land as it was before European settlement, and we can appreciate the art and beauty that we have built over a century in the form and flora of these gardens - gardens that draw on contributions from many lands and nations.